Affostruction: 3D Affordance Grounding with Generative Reconstruction: Introduction

 \section{Introduction}

-Robotic manipulation requires understanding not only what kinds of objects a robot observes, but also how it can use them.
-In the literature, such functional properties that objects can offer ---affordances---are typically predicted from complete 3D shapes~\cite{3daffordancenet,where2act,adaafford}.
-Real-world robots, however, observe objects through RGBD cameras from limited viewpoints, resulting in partial observations with significant occlusions.
-Recent methods address partial observations~\cite{3daffordancenet,giga,lmaffordance3d}, but predict affordances only on visible surfaces.
-This limitation raises a critical issue in real-world situations: a robot viewing a mug from the front needs to reason about the occluded handle for grasping.
-Existing work on open-vocabulary affordance grounding from RGBD~\cite{ovafields,openad,pointrefer,affordancellm} operates directly on partial point clouds, limiting predictions to observed surfaces, while methods for 3D reconstruction from multi-view images~\cite{octmae,neuralrecon,dust3r,mvsnet,neus,neat} can complete geometry but lack mechanisms for grounding functional affordances.
+Robotic manipulation requires understanding not only what objects a robot observes, but also how it can interact with them.
+Such functional properties---affordances~\cite{gibson2014ecological}---are typically predicted from complete 3D shapes~\cite{3daffordancenet,where2act,adaafford}.
+In practice, however, robots observe objects through RGBD cameras from limited viewpoints, resulting in partial observations with significant occlusions.
+A robot viewing a mug from the front, for instance, needs to reason about the occluded handle for grasping.
+Existing open-vocabulary affordance grounding methods~\cite{ovafields,openad,pointrefer,affordancellm} operate directly on partial point clouds, predicting affordances only on visible surfaces.
+Meanwhile, multi-view reconstruction methods~\cite{octmae,neuralrecon,dust3r,mvsnet,neus,neat} and 3D generation methods~\cite{trellis,shap-e,zero1to3} address geometry but not functional affordances.
+Reconstruction methods recover only observed surfaces, while generation methods can complete unseen regions but operate on single RGB images without leveraging the depth available in robotic settings.
+Grounding affordances on occluded surfaces thus requires both completing geometry from depth-conditioned observations and predicting functional properties on the reconstructed shape.

-The core insight of our work is that affordance grounding on complete geometry requires first reconstructing the full shape from partial observations.
-Understanding where the mug handle is---and how to grasp it---requires extrapolating the occluded geometry.
-This motivates our approach: generating complete geometry enables affordance prediction on surfaces that were never directly observed.